 Alaya prophesises that one of the humans will kill her and Tony has been infected by a Silurian bite.
 Meanwhile the Doctor and Nasreen find a huge Silurian city before them beneath the planet Earth…

 The DVD special features on this episode are as follows.
 On Disc 6 of ‘The Complete Series 5’ of ‘Doctor Who’, there’s the ‘Doctor Who Confidential’ episode ‘After Effects’.

 In the second episode, we see more of the Silurians.
 Soon the Doctor and Nasreen are captured and are taken to be brutally scanned and processed.
 They meet Restac, who is another female Silurian.

 Restac looks like Alaya, as she’s also played by Neve McIntosh.
 The Silurians discover the Doctor’s not human and they release him.
-I like the Doctor making reference to the first Silurian story in this.
+I like the Doctor making a reference to the first Silurian story in this.

 Soon the Doctor and Nasreen are reunited with Amy and Mo as they try to save them from the Silurians.
 Restac orders the execution of the Doctor and his friends, but the execution is soon halted.

 We meet for the first time another Silurian called Eldane, played by Stephen Moore.
-He’s a Nelson Mandela-type character, as he’s the officiating leader of Silurians and stops the execution by Restac.
+He’s a Nelson Mandela-type character, as he’s the officiating leader of the Silurians and stops the execution by Restac.